You Are Here: Home | Wedding Planning Tips | Real Weddings | Wedding Ceremony Processional Order: Your Planning Guide

 Creative Ideas to Personalize Your Wedding Processional

 While traditional processional orders are still popular, I always encourage couples to find ways to make their ceremony entrance uniquely their own.
-After all, your wedding should be a reflection of your love story and personalities.
+After all, your wedding should be a reflection of your love story and personality.

 Here are a few creative ideas I’ve seen couples incorporate to personalize their wedding processional order: